-Artists are among the most creative humans on the planet, and we believe that everyone has an element of the artist inside them somewhere.
-At Upton, Art is incredibly popular with pupils, who take pride in their creations and the development of their skills.
+Artists and Designers are among the most creative humans on the planet, and we believe that everyone has an element of the artist inside them somewhere.
+At Upton, both Art and DT are incredibly popular with pupils, who take pride in their creations and the development of their skills.

 Taught as part of our broad and balanced curriculum, pupils’ artwork is inspired by their topic area and thus cross curricular links are planned to enrich learning in other subject areas.
 Pupils’ work is constantly displayed across the school, changing termly as a new topic inspires new artwork.

-Throughout the key stage, pupils become more proficient across a range of art techniques, producing creative ideas, recording their experiences and analysing their results.
+At Upton we aim for pupils to become more proficient across a range of art techniques through producing creative ideas, recording their experiences and analysing their results.
 Sketch books, in particular, are essential tools during the planning stage for ideas and visual aids.

 Upton Junior School